 Here in the United Kingdom almost every week we hear stories of racist comments; sadly all too often on the sports field and not always by the spectators, whilst I fully agree that they have no place at all, I wonder if such people know the story of Walter Tull.

-In his short service Walter Tull served with great distinction in many of the Western Front battles including first Battle of the Somme; Battle of Messines and Passchendaele, Second Battle of the Somme, St.Quentin and Battle of Bapaume.
-Like so many Walter Tull has no know resting place and is remembered on one of the great memorials dedicated to such soldiers and officers.
-In Walter’s case this is the nearby Arras Memorial.
+In his short service, Walter Tull served with great distinction in many of the Western Front battles including the first Battle of the Somme; Battle of Messines and Passchendaele, Second Battle of the Somme, St.Quentin and Battle of Bapaume.
+Like so many Walter Tull has no known resting place and is remembered on one of the great memorials dedicated to such soldiers and officers.
+In Walter’s case, this is the nearby Arras Memorial.

 But Walter Tull is not forgotten; In 2004, Tottenham Hotspur and Rangers contested the ‘Walter Tull Memorial Cup’ Rangers won the Cup after defeating Spurs 2–0; a road near the Northampton Town North Stand is called ‘Walter Tull Way’ and is currently a plan to make a film about the life of Walter Tull.